whiteducksoftware/azure-arm-action-js/README.md

 * `subscriptionId` **Required** Provide the Id of the subscription which should be used.

-* `location` Provide the target region, only required for management Group or Subscription deployments.
+* `location` Provide the target region, only required for Management Group or Subscription deployments.

 * `resourceGroupName` Provide the name of a resource group.